Joint Relational Database Generation via Graph-Conditional Diffusion Models: Joint Modeling of All Tables with Graph-Conditional Diffusion Models

 $L(\theta)$ can be equivalently expressed in terms of conditional forward process posteriors, which are tractable to compute (see Appendix \ref{app:loss_derivation} for a detailed derivation).
 Furthermore, we follow \citet{ho2020denoising} in parametrizing $\vmu_\theta$ as $\vmu_\theta(\graph_{\node, K}^{(t)},t) = \frac{1}{\sqrt{\alpha_t}} \left(\attr_\node^{(t)} - \frac{\beta_t}{\sqrt{1-\bar\alpha_t}}\bm{\eps}_\theta(\graph_{\node, K}^{(t)},t)\right)$, where $\bm{\eps}_\theta$ predicts the noise added at time $t$, and using a simplified training objective (details are provided in Appendix \ref{app:loss_derivation}), leading to the following objective that we use to train our model:

 where $U$ samples an element from its input set uniformly at random.
 Our model, $\bm{\eps}_\theta$, is trained by minimizing $L_\mathrm{simple}(\theta)$ using stochastic gradient descent, where each iteration works as follows: a node $\node$ is sampled uniformly at random and is noised along with its $K$-hop neighborhood to the \textit{same} time step $t$, which is also sampled uniformly at random.
-Given the noisy subgraph $\graph_{\node, K}^{(t)}$, $\bm{\eps}_\theta$ learns to predict the noise vector $\bm{\eps}_\node$ that was added to $\node$.
+Given the noisy subgraph $\graph_{\node, K}^{(t)}$, $\bm{\eps}_\theta$ learns to predict the noise vector $\bm{\eps}_\node$ that was added to $\node$ (but not the noise vectors added to the other nodes in its neighborhood).
 Algorithm \ref{alg:training} shows the detailed training procedure.

 \paragraph{Sampling.} To sample from our model, we initialize all node features in the graph with Gaussian noise, $\attr_\node^{(T)} \sim \gN(\vzero,\mI) \;\forall\; \node \in\nodes$.
 Then, at each time step $t=T,\dots,1$, all nodes are jointly denoised before moving to the next step as follows: